Roki Sasaki: Early life

 Sasaki is from Rikuzentakata in the Iwate Prefecture.
-He was in the third grade during the 2011 Great East Japan earthquake.
+Born in 2001, he was named after the villain Rouki from Hyakujuu Sentai Gaoranger, a Super Sentai show that was aired in the same year.
+He was in the third grade during the 2011 Tōhoku earthquake.
 The resulting tsunami swept away his house.
-His father and grandparents died, and Sasaki, his mother, and his two brothers had to live in a nursing home during the recovery.
+His father and grandparents died, while Sasaki, his mother, and his two brothers had to live in a nursing home during the recovery.
 The family moved to Ōfunato the next year and Sasaki began to play baseball at his new school.
+He graduated from Ōfunato High School.

 Amateur career

-Though Sasaki was recruited by other high schools, he chose to attend Ofunato High School to remain with his teammates.
-He was nicknamed "the Monster of the Reiwa Era" (Reiwa no Kaibutsu 令和の怪物) because of his 163 km/h fastball in high school, His fastball velocity broke the Japanese high school record set by Shohei Ohtani, and Sasaki began to earn comparisons to Ohtani.
+Though other high schools recruited Sasaki, he chose to attend Ofunato High School to remain with his teammates.
+He was nicknamed "the Monster of the Reiwa Era" (Reiwa no Kaibutsu 令和の怪物) because of his 163 km/h fastball in high school.
+His fastball velocity broke the Japanese high school record set by Shohei Ohtani, and Sasaki began to earn comparisons to Ohtani.
 His nickname is a reference to Daisuke Matsuzaka, who was known as "the Monster of the Heisei Era".

 Major League Baseball (MLB) teams hoped that Sasaki would pursue an MLB career, but he opted to remain with his high school team during the Japanese High School Baseball Championship.
 Sasaki's manager rested him in the qualifying game where Ofunato was eliminated, drawing criticism.
 Sasaki announced that he would pitch in Nippon Professional Baseball (NPB), declaring for the NPB draft.